Survival Rates for Kaposi Sarcoma

 The American Cancer Society relies on information from the Surveillance, Epidemiology, and End Results (SEER) database, maintained by the National Cancer Institute (NCI), to provide survival statistics for different types of cancer.

-The SEER database tracks 5-year relative survival rates for Kaposi sarcoma in the United States, based on how far the cancer has spread.
-The SEER database, however, does not group these cancers by the AIDS Clinical Trial Group system (good risk, poor risk).
+The SEER database tracks 5-year relative survival rates for KS in the United States, based on how far the cancer has spread.
+However, the SEER database doesn’t group these cancers by the AIDS Clinical Trial Group system (good risk, poor risk).
 Instead, it groups them into localized, regional, and distant stages:

-• Distant: The cancer has spread to distant parts of the body, such as the lungs or liver.
+• Distant: The cancer has spread to distant parts of the body from where it started.

 5-year relative survival rates for Kaposi sarcoma

-These numbers are based on people diagnosed with Kaposi sarcoma from 2012 to 2018.
+These numbers are based on people diagnosed with KS from 2015 to 2021.

 SEER Stage